naonaorange/cs_MouseController/README.md

 # Repository Structure

-- cs_MouseController.cs : program to use command prompt
+- MouseController.cs : program to use command prompt

 - cs_MouseController.sln : sample project(VS 2015 Windows Form) using this program

 # Useage
-Please add cs_MouseController.cs in your project.
+Please add MouseController.cs in your project.

 If you use this program, write following code as example.
 ```cs